univention/univention-corporate-server/doc/manual/software/ucs-versions.rst

 Errata updates
    Univention continuously releases *errata updates*.
-Errata updates provide fixes for security vulnerabilities and bugfixes/smaller enhancements to make them available to customer systems quickly.
+Errata updates provide fixes for security vulnerabilities, bug fixes, and smaller enhancements to make them available to customer systems quickly.
 An overview of all errata updates can be found at https://errata.software-univention.de/.